1982 United States Senate election in Connecticut: Campaign

+Senate Majority Leader Howard Baker stated that he would seek White House intervention if Weicker were to win the convention, in order to prevent a primary.

 Convention

 Entering the convention, Weicker maintained his confidence that he would win the party endorsement but admitted that Bush would probably win the 20% necessary to force a September 7 primary contest.
 Bush described his chances of winning as "a long shot," but predicted he would be able to force a primary.

 The keynote speaker was Governor Tom Kean of New Jersey, who encouraged unity and stressed support for President Reagan and "new federalism."
 Speeches for the candidates were delivered by Roger Eddy, state party treasurer, for Weicker and John O'Connell, a Hartford city councilman, for Bush.
 Eddy referred to Bush's candidacy as a "dangerous joke" and the convention as a "Republican trial, and inquisition."
-O'Connell denounced Weicker as a man who "constitently spurns both his President and his party" and "believes that we can best solve the problems of the 1980s through confrontation and obstruction."
+O'Connell denounced Weicker as a man who "constituently spurns both his President and his party" and "believes that we can best solve the problems of the 1980s through confrontation and obstruction."

-Bush easily won enough votes to be eligible for a September primary against Weicker.
+While Bush had lost the convention, he managed to easily surpass the 20% threshold needed for a September 7th primary against Weicker.
 Immediately following the convention vote, Bush said there was "no question" he would contest the primary.
-However, Bush soon withdrew from the race to the surprise of his own supporters and opponents.
+On July 25, the Bush campaign denounced an NBC Nightly News report of "informed sources" that Bush would withdraw, calling it "absolutely false".
+However, on July 27, Bush withdrew from the race to the surprise of his own supporters and opponents.
 He cited his desire to unify the Republican Party in advance of the general election.
 He had met with senior Republican Party officials after the convention, but denied pressure from the national party or the White House.
 Polls indicated that Bush led Weicker in a potential primary, but the race would have been expensive for both candidates and weakened the winner before facing Moffett.